Netflix/x-element/doc/TEMPLATES.md

 #### Array content binding

-When the content being bound is an array of template results, you get a mapping.
+When the content being bound is an array of template results, you get a list.

 ```js
 const bar = [